-The deadline for applications is early in the spring semester before the internship period.
+The deadline for application is 5 p.m. on March 15, 2019 before the internship period.
 The application requires an internship proposal that outlines the area of law or population to be served, the organizations engaged in this work, and the applicant’s plans to obtain a placement.

 You may request an application from Beth Pollastro at firstname.lastname@example.org and submit your completed application to Beth or hand deliver it in the 9th Floor Dean’s Suite.